oldgreek84/convert/README.md

-## Remote converter
+## Simple converter

-Test project conver e-book files by default with remote converter API
+Convert e-book files by default with different type of processors.
+Use different types of UI.

 #### Work with application